-it impossible to be notified of the judicial summons to participate in the trial 170.
+The ECHR rejects the idea that a violation of the right to a fair trial exists when the person in question knows what he is accused of, has declared as an accused party and voluntarily evades justice by breaching the prohibition on leaving the town where he is resident without authorisation, contributing actively to create a situation that made it impossible to be notified of the judicial summons to participate in the trial 176.
 On the other hand, an infringement of Articles 6.1 and 6.3 is considered to exist when, despite being notified to a third party (generally his lawyer) it is not demonstrated that he was aware of the case against him.
 Otherwise, the notification of criminal proceedings requires certain conditions of content and form that guarantee the effective exercise of the right of the accused person to known what he is accused of.
-It must be accredited that the person was actually aware of the accusation, indirect knowledge is not sufficient.
+It must be accredited that the person was actually aware of the accusation, indirect knowledge is not sufficient177.
 Formulas such as edicts or public announcements would not meet these requirements.
-Even with this knowledge, if it is impossible for the person to attend, e.g. because he is serving a sentence in another state, the right to double jurisdiction must apply.
+Even with this knowledge, if it is impossible for the person to attend, e.g. because he is serving a sentence in another state, the right to double jurisdiction must apply178.
 The different legislation of the Member States regulate absentia proceedings in different ways, meaning that it is difficult for issuing and executing judicial authorities to share the same criteria.
 This explains the criterion of the Framework Decision regarding whether the person has been summoned in person or informed of the proceedings underway against him.
 In the event that this is not the case, it is obvious that the person has been unjustly convicted according to the criteria of Article 6 of the ECHR and surrender requires a guarantee on the part of the state that has convicted the requested person that said person will be able to exercise his right to review of the case in the same state with his participation.
 But it does not impose the obligation for the person to actually exercise his right to review; he may acquiesce to the judgment if he considers it satisfactory.
 The right to review or appeal is not the same in all Member States either.
-The diversity of treatment can complicate judicial cooperation 173, and goes from new proceedings to the right to an appeal before a higher court with examination of the facts of the case.
-According to the ECHR, violation exists when the declaration of absentia prevents a lawyer being chosen and the right to appeal.
-Specifically, the guarantee provided by Italy on the possible challenge, which trials in absentia and Framework Decision 2009/299 (whereas 2) as the cause of impediment of fluid cooperation.
+The diversity of treatment can complicate judicial cooperation 179, and goes from new proceedings to the right to an appeal before a higher court with examination of the facts of the case.
+According to the ECHR, violation exists when the

-ECHR Judgment 28-2-2008, no. 68020/01, Demebukov v.
+176 ECHR Judgment 28-2-2008, no. 68020/01, Demebukov v.
 Bulgaria.